-Nothing shall preclude a Department Chair or Dean from modifying the work expectations or schedules as may be necessary prior to or during the academic year or its equivalent provided they first discuss such changes with the faculty member, and provided the changes are not arbitrary or capricious.
+Nothing shall preclude a Department Chair or Dean from modifying the work expectations or schedules as may be necessary prior to or during the academic year or its equivalent provided the changes are neither arbitrary nor capricious, the Chair first discusses such changes with the faculty member, and the changes are recorded on the workload plan.
 In addition, the faculty member may request to adjust the workload plan at any time; such requested changes will go into effect provided the Chair and the Dean approve.
 The faculty member and Dean will receive a copy of the workload plan and any modified workload plan.